MarkoMackic/Smart-Home-Project/Readme.md

-# :smile:  Smart Home Automation :smile:
+# :)  Smart Home Automation :)
 #### This is project under active development, so don't expect it to do something that works out of the box !
 ---
 ## :book: About